National Food Service Workers Day: Celebrating the Heart of Every Restaurant

 Why Food Service Workers Deserve Recognition

-Food service workers are the backbone of the hospitality industry — and the numbers tell the story.
-According to the U.S. Bureau of Labor Statistics, there are nearly 14.9 million food service workers nationwide, making up close to 10% of the total U.S. workforce.
-Increasingly, these roles are being filled by younger employees, with Gen Z emerging as a major presence in both front- and back-of-house positions.
-They bring energy, adaptability, and creativity — but they’re also entering the industry during one of its toughest chapters.
+Food service workers are the engine of the hospitality industry, and the numbers tell the story clearly.
+According to the U.S. Bureau of Labor Statistics, there are approximately 14.9 million food service workers nationwide, making up close to 10% of the total U.S.workforce.
+Increasingly, these roles are being filled by younger employees, with Gen Z now representing the largest and fastest-growing presence in both front-of-house and back-of-house positions.
+They bring energy, adaptability, and high expectations for the workplaces they choose.

-Restaurants today face persistent labor shortages and turnover rates above 70% — among the highest of any industry.
-For workers, this often translates into long hours, high stress, limited advancement opportunities, and, too often, little formal recognition.
-For restaurant owners, the effects are just as real: turnover means constant hiring and training, burnout leads to mistakes, and low morale can erode the guest experience.
+Despite that energy, the industry continues to face a retention challenge that has proven difficult to solve.
+Restaurant turnover rates remain above 70%, among the highest of any sector in the economy.
+For workers, this often translates into long hours, limited advancement opportunities, and too little formal recognition.
+For restaurant owners, the cost is just as real: constant hiring and training cycles, operational gaps during busy periods, and a guest experience that suffers when good staff leaves.

 How Restaurants Can Celebrate National Food Service Workers Day